Claim: The Clintons charged the Secret Service rent to house the security detail protecting their home in Chappaqua, New York.

-Example: [Collected on the Internet, 2001]
+Example: [Collected via e-mail, 2001]

 The Clintons' home in Chappaqua is served by the White Plains office of the Secret Service, which was already well-staffed before the Clintons' home purchase (largely because many consulates maintain houses in the area).
 The arrival of the First Family shifted the office's workload from 90% investigative and 10% protective to 80% protective and 20% investigative.
-The office was there before the Clintons bought into the neighborhood, and it will continue to be there even if the Clintons leave.
+The office was there before the Clintons bought into the neighborhood, and it will continue to be there even if the Clintons sell the house.

 The Clintons have always been subject to rumors of the "Slick Willy" variety; that is, ones which play upon a recurrent theme of their taking advantage of loopholes and benefits they've a legal, but not moral, right to.
 In the world of popular lore, they are often perceived as candy grabbers, greedy little children set loose in an enormous sweets shop funded by the taxpayer.
-This latest rumor is another of this kind, an expression of widely-held public opinion.
+This rumor is another of this kind, an expression of widely-held public opinion.
 It's gossip, but it's what the public is thinking, set down in the form of a story.

 There was a kernel of truth underlying the gossip here, but that kernel has been so distorted that it hardly qualifies as the truth any more.
 As Lloyd Grove reported in the Washington Post:

 - It is a standard arrangement that the Secret Service provide payment to homeowners for space used by the agency in such situations.
 The Clintons did not take it upon themselves to "charge the Secret Service rent."

 - The amount provided is based on a government formula, not set by the homeowner, and in the Clintons' case this amount was $1,100.
 (Note that this figure was not chosen by the Clintons, and it was well short of their monthly mortgage payment.)

 - Most important, although regulations call for the payment of this amount, the Clintons did not in fact accept any money from the Secret Service.